 An investment in an associate or a joint venture is accounted for using the equity method from the date on which SFRS(I) 1-28.32 the investee becomes an associate or a joint venture.
 On acquisition of the investment in an associate or a joint venture, any excess of the cost of the investment over the Group's share of the net fair value of the identifiable assets and liabilities of the investee is recognised as goodwill, which is included within the carrying amount of the investment.
-Any excess of the Group's share of the net fair value of the identifiable assets and liabilities over the cost of the investment, after reassessment, is recognised immediately in profit or loss in the period in which the investment is acquired.
+Any excess of the Group's share of the net fair value of the identifiable assets and liabilities over the Group's share of the net fair value of the identifiable assets and liabilities over the cost of the investment, after reassessment, is recognised immediately in profit or loss in the period in which the investment is acquired.

-If there is objective evidence that the Group's net investment in an associate or joint venture is impaired, the requirements of SFRS(I) 1-36 are applied to determine whether it is necessary to recognise any impairment loss with respect to the Group's investment.
+If there is objective evidence that the Group's net investment in an associate or joint venture is impaired, the SFRS(I) 1-28.40,42 requirements of SFRS(I) 1-36 are applied to determine whether it is necessary to recognise any impairment loss with respect to the Group's investment.
 When necessary, the entire carrying amount of the investment (including goodwill) is tested for impairment in accordance with SFRS(I) 1-36 as a single asset by comparing its recoverable amount (higher of value in use and fair value less costs of disposal) with its carrying amount.
 Any impairment loss recognised is not allocated to any asset, including goodwill that forms part of the carrying amount of the investment.
 Any reversal of that impairment loss is recognised in accordance with SFRS(I) 1-36 to the extent that the recoverable amount of the investment subsequently increases.

-The Group discontinues the use of the equity method from the date when the investment ceases to be an associate or a joint venture.
+The Group discontinues the use of the equity method from the date when the investment ceases to be an associate SFRS(I) 1-28.20,23 or a joint venture.
 When the Group retains an interest in the former associate or a joint venture and the retained interest is a financial asset, the Group measures the retained interest at fair value at that date and the fair value is regarded as its fair value on initial recognition in accordance with SFRS(I) 9.
 The difference between the carrying amount of the associate or a joint venture at the date the equity method was discontinued, and the fair value of any retained interest and any proceeds from disposing of a part interest in the associate or a joint venture is included in the determination of the gain or loss on disposal of the associate or joint venture.
 In addition, the Group accounts for all amounts previously recognised in other comprehensive income in relation to that associate on the same basis as would be required if that associate had directly disposed of the related assets or liabilities.
-Therefore, if a gain or loss previously recognised in other comprehensive income by that associate or joint venture would be reclassified to profit or loss on the disposal of the related assets or liabilities, the Group reclassifies the gain or loss from equity to profit or loss (as a reclassification adjustment) when the associate or joint venture is disposed of.
+Therefore, if a gain or loss on the disposal of the related assets or liabilities the gain or loss from equity to profit or loss (as a reclassification adjustment) when the associate or joint venture is disposed of.